erosenbaum97/FinalProject/README.md

 * The FinalProject.Rmd file contains all code chunks for the project
 * The FinalProject.html file contains the knitted output of the project.
 * The gitignore file contains all the data that was used for the project
+* The Essay.html file contains a plain-language explanation of our motivating questions and our process.